 Adding mulch to the soil will help maintain moisture and prevent weeds from spreading.
 Maintain a 2-inch layer of mulch on the soil to keep your plants healthy.
 Before adding more mulch, make sure the soil level is sufficient.
 If the roots start to become exposed, add more soil first.

 Twice a year, flush the soil by watering for as long as five to 10 minutes depending on the size of the container.
-This will flush the salt that has built up in the soil from tap water or rainwater, which can kill any container-grown plant.
+This will flush the salt that has built up in the soil from tap water, rainwater, or fertilizer which can kill any container-grown plant.

 Because roses are such heavy feeders, they will deplete the soil of nutrients after a few years even with regular fertilizing.
 This means every two to three years, you should replace the soil in late winter when the rose is dormant.
 This is also a good time to either transplant roses that have outgrown their containers or prune the roots if you do not want to move the plant to a new container.
 To root prune, just trim the roots back a little near the ends where they have become too crowded, and they will quickly be replaced by new roots.